coleenquadros/configuration/README.md

 [AWS Secrets Manager](https://aws.amazon.com/cn/secrets-manager/) helps you protect access to your applications, services, and IT resources.
 You can easily rotate, manage, and retrieve database credentials, API keys, and other secrets throughout their lifecycle.

-In order to import secrets stored in Vault into AWS Secrets Manager, you need to add them to the `terraformResources` field.
+In order to import secrets stored in Vault into AWS Secrets Manager, you need to add them to the `externalResources` field.

 - `provider`: must be `secrets-manager`
-- `account`: The AWS account you want to import certificates in.
 - `identifier` - name of resource to create (or update)
 - `secret`: secret store in Vault
   - `path`: vault path